 • Portugal.
 University of Porto (Jośe Marques)

 • India.
-Jindal Global University, Delhi (Sucharita Belavadi)
+Flame University, Pune (Sucharita Belavadi)

 • Canada.
 University of Alberta (David Rast)